Start Your College Experience Abroad with Babson Begin: London

 It is preferable that you apply for your visa in your home country.
 It is generally understood that the visa process at home is easier and faster.
 However, circumstances, such as visa availability and travel plans, can impact this decision.
 You may be eligible to apply for your F-1 student visa while you are in London.

 Your F-1 student status will start once you arrive on Babson’s main campus for the spring semester.
 You will need to complete two consecutive, full-time semesters before gaining US work authorization eligibility.
 This likely means you will need to complete the spring and following fall semester on Babson’s main campus before being eligible to do an internship.
-The Babson London: Begin program does not count towards the eligibility requirements.
+The Babson Begin: London program does not count towards the eligibility requirements.
+No students are eligible to complete an internship or work while studying in London.

 We recommend that your current school completes your SEVIS record.
 We cannot accept your transferred SEVIS record because you will not be studying in the US.
 We will work with you to create a new F-1 SEVIS record.

-No. If you are accepted to Babson Begin: London and choose to enroll, this is your path to attending Babson College.
+No. If you are accepted to Babson Begin: London study abroad and choose to enroll, this is your path to attending Babson College.
+You will spend your first semester studying abroad in this London college program.

 Connect With Us

 Deciding to study abroad in your first semester of college is a big decision.
-If you have more specific questions about the program or would like additional guidance as you think about Babson Begin being a fit for you, please contact your admission counselor.
+If you have more specific questions about our first-year away program or would like additional guidance as you think about Babson Begin being a fit for you, please contact your admission counselor.